jpma89/siot-device-payload-generator/README.md

 - [ ] Optimize performance by reducing number of API calls
 - [ ] Allow passing service key file as command line input parameter
 - [ ] Adjust overall logic to specifically handle model abstraction mappings to better support usage along with e.g. SAP® Asset Performance Management (APM)
-- [ ] Show progress bar per capabitliy instead of per sensor
+- [ ] Show progress bar per capability instead of per sensor
 - [ ] Add a built-in MQTT and/or HTTP client to not only generate sample payloads but also offer the option to send the payload right away (using a Router Device)
 - [ ] Add a GUI
 - [ ] Add option to enter target deviceId or alternateId directly in addition to selecting from a list of available devices